ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 in these cases when the "scan for new hardware" happens on the PC, it thinks it has found a new device.
 Usually you will have a disconnected VXI0 and a new VXI1 device.
 To remedy the situation
 - stop visa server in NI max
 - delete VXI0
-- rename VXI1 to VXI0
+- rename VXI1 to VXI0 (change the system identifier number in the menu for the device from 1 to 0)
 - start visa server

 ### full rebuild